epicweb-dev/advanced-react-patterns/exercises/02.composition/README.md

 ```

 This prop drilling stuff is one of the reasons so many people have jumped onto
-state manager solutions, whether it be libraries or React context.
-However, if
+state management solutions, whether it be libraries or React context.
+However,
-we restructure things a bit, we'll notice that things get quite a bit easier
+if we restructure things a bit, we'll notice that things get quite a bit easier
 without losing the flexibility we're hoping for.

 ```tsx